-Terri Ricks was appointed the permanent Secretary of the Department of Children and Family Services.
+Terri Ricks, secretary of the Louisiana Department of Children and Family Services.
 (Greg LaRose/Louisiana Illuminator)

 Louisiana’s child welfare agency has made significant gains in hiring new people to restaff its overburdened workforce after a difficult year of tragic missteps, according to its leader.

 Secretary Terri Ricks told state lawmakers Wednesday that the Department of Children and Family Services (DCFS) has hired 326 full-time workers since July, increasing its total staff from 3,263 to 3,589.
 The agency’s hiring rate has outpaced its turnover by about 72%, she said.

 Ricks reported the data during a Senate Health and Welfare oversight hearing, which lawmakers have been holding regularly to keep tabs on DCFS following a string of high-profile child deaths last year.

 Among them were at least two children who were known to be in danger before they died.
 The death of a third child, 20-month-old Jahrei Paul of Baton Rouge, prompted then-DCFS Secretary Marketa Walters to resign from her position.

 The agency’s Child Welfare Division, which investigates reports of abuse and neglect, has struggled with large caseloads and high staff turnover exacerbated by the national labor shortage.
 In October, DCFS officials said they had more than 400 unfilled positions.

 Part of the problem was the low starting salaries for new caseworkers.
 Lawmakers called on the state Civil Service Commission, which sets the salaries for state employees, to increase pay for DCFS frontline workers.